PrincipeGhost/CorreosPremium/replit.md

 # Overview

-This is a modern full-stack web application built with a React frontend and Express.js backend, designed to provide professional services for businesses.
-The application features a corporate website with service offerings, contact forms, quote requests, and resource management.
-It uses a PostgreSQL database with Drizzle ORM for data persistence and includes comprehensive UI components for a polished user experience.
+This is a modern full-stack web application built with a React frontend and Express.js backend, designed as a package delivery and shipping service platform inspired by Correos.es.
+The application features a corporate website with package tracking functionality, shipping calculators, service offerings, and administrative tools.
+The platform is branded as "EnvíosPro" and focuses on package delivery services across Spain with real-time tracking capabilities.

 # User Preferences